 The Benefit Structure

 The benefit structure defines what injured workers are entitled to receive when they sustain an injury "arising out of and in the course of" their employment.
-There are five basic types of workers' compensation benefits available, depending on the nature and severity of the worker's injury: (1) medical care, (2) temporary disability benefits, (3) permanent disability benefits, (4) vocational rehabilitation services, and (5) death benefits.
+There are four basic types of workers' compensation benefits available, depending on the nature and severity of the worker's injury: (1) medical care, (2) temporary disability benefits, (3) permanent disability benefits and (4) death benefits.

 Medical Care